dsenturk/VCM-MR/README.md

 CONTENTS OF THIS FOLDER
 ——————————————

+* VCMMR_tutorial.R : A step-by-step implementation of VCM-MR and the associated procedures described in "Modeling Time-Varying Effects of Multilevel Risk Factors of Hospitalizations in Patients on Dialysis".

 * VCMMR_estimation.R : Function for estimation of VCM-MR model parameters described in "Modeling Time-Varying Effects of Multilevel Risk Factors of Hospitalizations in Patients on Dialysis", including estimation of facility-specific fixed effects, time-varying effects of multilevel risk factors, calendar year effect and variance of subject specific random effects.

 * VCMMR_simulation.R : Function for simulating one data set under the simulation design described in Web Appendix E of the supplementary materials.